backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Encryption.md

 - KMS gives us **more control** and an *audit trail*.
 We can rotate the keys if we want.
 - Objects are encrypted on the **server side**.
 - To use this you must **use** the following **header**: `“x-amz-server-side-encryption”:”aws:kms”`
+- There's also an *optional* `x-amz-server-side-encryption-aws-kms-key-id` header which *specifies the ID of the AWS KMS master encryption key* that was used for the object.
+	- If the *header is not present* in the request, Amazon S3 assumes the *default KMS key*.

 > [!tip]- When to go for SSE KMS over SSE S3
 >  We should go for SSE - KMS if the company does not want to spend time managing and rotating the keys, *but it does want to control who can access those keys*.